kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 var config = require("../../config").revision;

 /**
- * Revision all asset files and
+ * Revision of all asset files and
  * write a manifest file
  */
 gulp.task("revision", function () {